sidi bou said - Tunisia`s most beautiful Village

 It is recommendable to take a cab for the short trip.
 As the name suggests, this exclusive restaurant is located on a cliff with – again – a wonderful view over the Mediterranean.
 Today is the day of stunning views!
 Food is good at „The Cliff“, just with a very limited selection for vegetarians.
 I have – again – a mushroom risotto which tastes well and sip a local red wine („Chateau Mornag“), not bad at all.
 In any case, this is the great end of a perfect Sunday in Tunisia!

 As already mentioned in my other articles, you can perfectly combine Sidi Bou Said with the capital city of Tunis, the historic and elegant Carthago and the beach resorts in Gammarth and La Marsa (many rich Tunisians live there).
 I can highly recommend the two Mövenpick Hotels in this area, the brand new one in Berges du Lac and the other one right on the lovely beach of Gammarth.
+It is very easy to explore Sidi Bou Said in an excursion from Tunis or Gammarth.

 You will find my articles about both hotels here